Master's Degree in Research, Management and Quality in Health Care

 CE15D – Analyze the legislative-regulatory, human, material and professional resources available for the management of physical, mental and social disabilities.

-CE18P – Develop the acquired instrumental skills
+CE18P – Develop acquired instrumental skills

-CE19P – Learn about institutions, organizations and companies linked to the Master's area of specialization.
+CE19P – Learn about institutions, organizations, and companies linked to the Master’s area of specialization.